Why does chocolate caress not only the soul, but also the mind and body?

 We made our own chocolate!

-We monitor the production and origin of our bean-to-bar chocolate just as rigorously, so you can enjoy it with a clear conscience and a good feeling.
-The cacao beans are grown by Justiniano Suarez on his organic family farm in Colombia, where he uses only natural probiotics as fertiliser.
-He approaches his work just as responsibly as we do, treats his workers fairly, and has deep respect for the environment.
+We’re just as careful with our bean-to-bar chocolate.
+Enjoy it with a clear conscience and a good feeling.
+Cocoa beans are grown by Justiniano Suarez on his family eco-farm in Colombia, using only natural probiotics as fertiliser.
+He works responsibly, treats workers fairly and deeply respects the environment.

 (1) Verna R. (2013).
 The history and science of chocolate.
 Malays J Pathol.
 Dec;35(2):111-21.
 PMID: 24362474